Resource Navigator Program

 Compass stock photo.

-Our Navigators are trained individuals dedicated to providing safe, confidential support to help guide Department of Medicine staff, faculty and trainees through bias incidents they may have experienced.
+Our Navigators are trained individuals dedicated to listening and providing safe, confidential support to share and process workplace experiences.

 Compass icon